We4Change latest

 Boosting Climate Education through Networking and Training

-Today is International Day of Education, an opportunity to look at why climate change education is important and to highlight how UN Climate Change and its partners are bringing together government experts, along with practitioners and learners, to boost knowledge about climate change.
+24th of January is International Day of Education, an opportunity to look at why climate change education is important and to highlight how UN Climate Change and its partners are bringing together government experts, along with practitioners and learners, to boost knowledge about climate change.

-Education about climate change, above all for young people, is presently sorely lacking on a global scale.
+• Education about climate change, above all for young people, is presently sorely lacking on a global scale.
 According to a recent report by the United Nations Educational, Scientific and Cultural Organization (UNESCO), young people are dissatisfied with the quality of climate change education they presently receive.
 27% of respondents say they cannot at all explain what climate change is and 41% say they are only able to explain the broad principles of climate change.

 Other news: